da4all/da4all.github.io/_cards-copy/create-an-original-data-visualization.md

   This assignment sequence asks students to sketch, draft, workshop, and revise an original data visualization using data they find themselves online.

 keywords:
-  - "Rhetoric of Data Visualization"
+  - "rhetoric of data visualization"
-  - "Visual Rhetoric"
+  - "visual rhetoric"

 metadata: